 Founded in 1860, Graceland Cemetery is one of Chicago's oldest and most historic cemeteries.
 The founder, Thomas B. Bryan, was probably the only person who knew both Abraham Lincoln and HH Holmes.
 Though known best as the resting place of many noted architects, stories here go far deeper.

 Hi.
 I’m Adam, a member of the Atlas Obscura community.

-I'm the author of Mysterious Chicago, The Smart Aleck's Guide to American History, and HH Holmes: The True History of the White City Devil, and was chosen by Graceland Cemetery to research and write their upcoming "Who's Who" book.
+I'm the author of Mysterious Chicago, The Smart Aleck's Guide to American History, and HH Holmes: The True History of the White City Devil, and an upcoming "who's who" book about Graceland Cemetery.
 I appear regularly on the History, Travel and Discovery channels, and have worked as a tour guide in Chicago and New York for fifteen years.
 My research on people connected to the cemetery has been featured in the Chicago Tribune, The New York Times, The Washington Post, Rolling Stone, and others.

 The tour covers around a mile over the course of 75-90 minutes.
 Most of the walk will be on paved surfaces, but we will veer off the road and onto the grass at some points.
 Restrooms are available in the office before the tour, but, like most cemeteries, there are no restrooms available mid-tour.

 Any experience can be canceled and fully refunded within 24 hours of purchase.
 See cancellation policy.

 There are 15 spots available on this experience.

 Guests ages 5 and up can attend.

 Limited ADA accessibility - the tour does go off-road a bit.